3 Hour Flight From Steamboat Springs To Atlanta Takes 3 Days

 STEAMBOAT SPRINGS, Colo.
-(CBS4) – For Ryan Morris, his wife and kids, it was the three hour flight that took three days on Delta Airlines.
-They checked in to return to Georgia from Steamboat Springs, but the weather turned bad and there were no rental cars.
+(CBS4) – Ryan Morris, his wife and his kids will never forget the 3 hour flight that took 3 days.
+The other day they checked in with Delta Airlines in anticipation of their return to Georgia from Steamboat Springs, but the weather took a turn in Colorado’s high country and there were no rental cars available.

-With the other 100 or so others passengers they had to get to a hotel.
-Police found them a unique form of transportation.
+Like many of the other 100 or so other passengers who were set to head out on the same flight from Yampa Valley Regional Airport, they had to get to a hotel.
+And some police officers found them a unique form of transportation.

-“We relied on a bus from the Department of Corrections to drive them to a Best Western in Craig, Colorado, 30 miles away, a prison bus.”
+“We relied on the local police department to borrow a bus from the Colorado Department of Corrections out here to drive them to a Best Western 30 miles away in Craig, Colorado.
+A prison bus,” Morris said.

-Sunday, they returned to the airport with the other stranded passengers.
-By now Warner, Gunther and his wife, Greta, were getting impatient along with the other passengers on the flight.
+On Sunday, they returned to the airport with the other stranded passengers.
+By now Morris’s sons Warner and Gunther and his wife Greta were getting impatient along with the other passengers on the flight.

 Morris says that rescue plane didn’t show up Sunday night.
 So it was now to a friend’s place in Steamboat Springs to spend Sunday night, as Ryan explained it.